kyleboas/tacticsjournal.com/_posts/2023/7/2023-07-22-spain-w-tell.md

 image: "https://i.imgur.com/bdBFpZf.jpg"
 ---

-July 22, 2023 — Spain (W) has a 'tell'.
-When Athenea de Castillo is at the right wing and moves inside of right-back Ona Batlle, they either immediately cross or quickly switch play on the ground.
+July 22, 2023 — Spain has a 'tell'.
+When Athenea de Castillo at right wing moves inside of right-back Ona Batlle, they either immediately cross or quickly switch play on the ground.
 If they switch, Castillo is the target on the back-post.

 <!---more--->